Super Robot Wars OG Saga: Endless Frontier: Features

 Endless Frontier features multiple worlds with combat taking place on foot.
 Aside from the playable characters in the game, mecha, many of them similar to the ones from the Original Generation games, are controllable by the player's actions and issuing of commands.
 The battle system is similar to that of Namco × Capcom (another game developed by Monolith Soft), in that attack commands during battle are issued via timed button presses, rather than through the menu system typical of the role-playing genre.
 The player can chain these attacks together to execute long attack combinations while issuing a new set of commands, such as support from characters placed in the "back row".
 The mecha featured in this game are much smaller than the ones in the Super Robot Wars series, appearing at around 3 meters tall.

 Despite its status as an "Original Generation" title the game also features several characters from other series, mainly Namco × Capcom and Xenosaga.
 Endless Frontier's Japanese theme song "Butterfly" is performed by girl-group Perfume and is featured on their album Game.

-Like its Japanese import, Atlus USA has stated gamers who have a copy of Super Robot Taisen: Original Generation or Super Robot Taisen: Original Generation 2 for the Game Boy Advance can obtain items in the localized version of Endless Frontier by inserting the game cartridge into the DS' SLOT 2 upon starting a new game.
+Like its Japanese import, Atlus USA has stated gamers who have a copy of Super Robot Taisen: Original Generation or Super Robot Taisen: Original Generation 2 for the Game Boy Advance can obtain items in the localized version of Endless Frontier by inserting the game cartridge into the DS's SLOT 2 upon starting a new game.